Dr Adam McArthur

 - Adriana Crisostomo Figueroa (March 2018 to present).
 PhD topic: Predicting stratigraphic trap integrity in deepwater settings.
 Co-supervisor.

-- Daniel Tek (June 2018 to present).
+- Daniel Tek (June 2018 to February 2022).
 PhD topic: Autogenic versus allogenic controls on deep-sea channel evolution.
 Co-supervisor.

 Research groups and institutes